mGalarnyk/datasciencecoursera/2_R_Programming/projects/project1.md

     ## read in each file and store it in data
     data = read.csv(filepath, header = TRUE)

-    ##Concatinate the vectors from each file of the pollutant column to pollutants vector
+    ##Concatinate the vectors from each file of the pollutant('sulfate' or 'nitrate') column to pollutants vector
     pollutants = c(pollutants, data[,pollutant])

   }